AgonConsole8/agon-docs/docs/MOS-API.md

 If the buffer is too short for the resolved path then a status code of `22` (Out of memory) will be returned.
 Path resolution problems may result in status codes of `5` (No path) or `4` (No file).

+***

+### `0x40-0x50`: VDP protocol, and miscellaneous functions

+Functions in this range are used for VDP protocol, and other miscellaneous functions.

 ### `0x40`: mos_clearvdpflags

 Clears VDP Protocol status flags from the `sysvar_vpd_pflags` [sysvar](#sysvars).